 BAC Modification (Recombineering)

 Please find the overview of our available services below.
-Click here to view the detailed description of the services.
+Click here to view the detailed description of these services.

 |EGFP, mCherry, LacZ, GCaMP6s, Luciferase, DTR||$2,690||42-63 days||Drug-selection cassette used in one-step BAC modification is removed.|